 For advice related to signing and guarding at longer term work sites please also refer to WPD booklet "Avoidance of Danger from Electricity Overhead Lines and Underground Cables"

-More detailed general information on this subject is available in the following publications from the Health and Safety Executive (HSE):
+More detailed information is also published in the following documents available from the HSE.

 GS6 - Avoidance of Danger from Overhead Lines.

 HS(G) 47 - Avoiding Danger from Underground Services.